What is the basic need of every living creature?

 - CCTV Cameras

-In this article, we will discuss IP Cameras & CCTV cameras only.
+In this article, we will discuss IP & CCTV cameras only.
 IP Camera/Internet Protocol Camera is also known as Netcam.

 The reason it is called Internet Protocol Camera is that it is directly connected to a network connection.